Ed Welburn: Career

 Welburn's first peek behind the curtain of General Motors Design was during his college internship in 1971.
 One year later, he became the first Black American hired to design GM vehicles.
-He spent his entire design career at GM, where he worked in a variety of studios on a diverse list of vehicles, and he became the highest-ranking Black American in the automotive industry as the first-ever Vice President, GM Global Design.
+He spent his entire design career at GM, where he worked in a variety of studios on a diverse list of vehicles, and he became the highest-ranking Black American in the automotive industry as the first-ever Vice President, GM Global Design — one of seven to have held the position, including Harley Earl, Bill Mitchell, Irv Rybicki, Chuck Jordan, Wayne Cherry, and Michael Simcoe.

 His designs have set records for speed on racetracks and sales in the marketplace.
 Among many other notable vehicles, he designed multiple pace cars for the Indianapolis 500, and led the design of the presidential limo, commonly known as 'The Beast', for both Presidents Barack Obama and Donald Trump.

 As the leader of GM Global Design, Welburn traveled the world attending auto shows and visiting his eleven design studios in seven countries, averaging 140,000 air miles each year.

 Throughout his career, Welburn recognized a connection between fashion and automobile design.
 This kinship brought him to spearhead the creation of three automotive fashion shows; two in Detroit, and a third in Dubai.
 In these shows, GM's latest concept cars rolled down the runway alongside Hollywood and music industry celebrities wearing the latest fashions.

 On April 7, 2016, he announced his retirement from General Motors after 44 years, effective July 1, 2016.
 He was succeeded by Michael Simcoe from GM Australia Design.

 After announcing his retirement, he launched The Welburn Group, a design consultancy.

 Welburn continues to advise GM Design on the development of their new design facility in Warren, MI.

-Film and Television
+Film, Television, and Games

 Welburn has enjoyed a long relationship with the film industry, with the goal being to ensure GM products are placed in key roles in feature films.
 He notes his relationship with director Michael Bay, Paramount Pictures, and The Transformers movies featuring the Bumblebee Camaro as having been the most satisfying.
 His work on this modern-day film franchise led to a speaking role in Transformers: Age of Extinction.

 He has also appeared on several automotive TV programs, including AmeriCarna, Jay Leno's Garage, and the automotive reality series Motor City Masters, where his weekly role was that of the authority on design and brands.

 In 2019, Ed founded Welburn Media Productions is currently serving as the executive producer of a major motion picture currently under development.

+In 2022, Ed Welburn was featured in the video game Gran Turismo 7 where a virtual avatar representing him provides insights, commentary, and personal Anecdotes relating to GM products featured in the game.